LukasBudach/FinanceScraper/docs/index.rst

 I chose to further pursue this small side project of mine and *here we are!*

-**When to use FinanceScraper?**
+**When to use Finance Scraper?**

 Before I tell you when not to use this API of course I want to get you hooked on my project.
-This is why I'm going to give you a couple of great points on why you should use FinanceScraper for your next project!
+This is why I'm going to give you a couple of great points on why you should use Finance Scraper for your next project!

 1. This API is maintained to stay up-to-date with the changes in its own data sources APIs.
 Over the last couple of years a lot of Python based finance data